-Blackboard Collaborate error while uploading and converting PowerPoint presentation
+What if I get a Blackboard Collaborate error while uploading and converting a PowerPoint presentation?

 Blackboard Collaborate is a web conferencing tool integrated in Blackboard.
 At times, the upload of a ppt presentation will result in a conversion error.
 There are several work arounds you could use.